 Workers’ compensation insurance provides benefits to employees who are injured or ill due to their job.
 The state ensures that workers injured on the job receive compensation to help them cover their medical expenses and lost wages.

-The compensation provided by employers is limited, and it varies from state to state.
+Know that employers provide limited compensation, and it varies from state to state.
 Waiting periods, maximum benefits, and coverage also differ from state to state.

-This fringe benefit involves contributions from the employers through payroll taxes.
-The unemployment insurance program provides benefits to employees who have lost their job.
-The benefits help the employees cover their living expenses while looking for a new job.
+This fringe benefit involves contributions from employers through payroll taxes.
+The unemployment insurance program is beneficial for employees who lose their job.
+With this benefit plan, employees cover their living expenses while looking for a new job.

 The state government administers the unemployment insurance program.
 The cost of benefits and the eligibility requirements vary from state to state.
-It is offered to both part-time and full-time employees.
-It is usually provided to employees who lost their jobs due to no fault of their own.
+Both part-time and full-time employees can leverage this plan.

 Family and Medical Leave

-For private-sector employers, the company must have at least 50 employees to be covered by this act.
-The employee must have worked for the company for at least 12 months to be eligible for this benefit.
+For private-sector employers, the company must cover at least 50 employees by this act.
+The employee must have worked for the company for at least 12 months as an eligibility criterion for this benefit.
 Employees are eligible for this type of paid leaves in case of severe health conditions, pregnancy, and childbirth.

-This type of leaves also includes Military Caregiver Leave.
-Military Caregiver Leave is a type of leave that allows employees to take time off from work to care for a family member injured while serving in the military.
+These types of leaves include military caregiver leaves.
+Military Caregiver Leave is a type of leave that allows employees to take time off from work to care for a family member who got injured while serving in the military.

 This type of insurance provides benefits to employees who cannot work because of a disability.
 It offers half of the employee’s salary for a certain period.
-This fringe benefit is not mandatory in all the states.
+However, this fringe benefit is not mandatory in all states.